China will 'significantly increase' purchases of US goods and services

 The pledge for more cooperation comes as the US and China, the world's two largest economies, have threatened tens of billions of dollars in tariffs that could lead to a trade war.

-Both sides also agreed to "meaningful increases" in US agriculture and energy exports, the statement said.
+Both sides specifically agreed to "meaningful increases" in US agriculture and energy exports, according to the statement.
 The US intends to send a team to China to hammer out the details.

-The announcement did not put a dollar amount on the commitment from China.
+Related: Did China make a $200 billion trade offer to the US?
+Beijing says no

 US officials on Thursday told CNN that Beijing had proposed boosting Chinese purchases of American goods by around $200 billion.
 But at a regular news briefing in Beijing on Friday, Chinese Foreign Ministry spokesman Lu Kang denied such an offer had been made.